whentotrade/Noggle.TikaOnDotNet/Readme.md

 var webPageContents = textExtractor.Extract(new Uri("https://google.com"));
 ```

-## How To Contribute
+## How To Update as Developer

-Have an idea to make this project better?
-Great!
-Start out by taking a look at our [Contributing Guide](https://github.com/whentotrade/noggle.tikaondotnet/blob/master/Contributing.md).
+Start out by taking a look at the [Developer Guide](https://github.com/whentotrade/noggle.tikaondotnet/blob/master/Developers.md).

 ## Having A Problem?